tomasAlabes/talks/README.md

 ### To Do's

 1. Make Firebase DB configurable
+2. Tests (mocking firebase was a blocker)
-2. Improve Docs
+3. Improve Docs
-3. Cache-Busting
+4. Cache-Busting

 Done to learn